zenml-io/zenml/docs/book/user-guide/advanced-guide/pipelining-features/managing-steps.md

 ## Allow step retry in case of failure

 ZenML provides a built-in retry mechanism that allows you to configure automatic retries for your steps in case of failures.
 This can be useful when dealing with intermittent issues or transient errors.

-You can configure the retry behavior for a step using the retry parameter in the @step decorator or through a configuration file:
+You can configure 3 parameter for step retry:

+* **max_retries:** The maximum number of times the step should be retried in case of failure.
+* **delay:** The initial delay in **seconds** before the first retry attempt.
+* **backoff:** The factor by which the delay should be multiplied after each retry attempt.

 ### Using the @step decorator: